March 13, 2014

 The installation is divided into sections dealing with individual subjects, and historical works from earlier periods are juxtaposed with contemporary works.
 A section on water includes Joseph Raffael’s Water Painting IV, which is almost photorealistic.
 A landscape section comprises Claudio Bravo’s drawing of rocks paired with Linda Connor’s photograph Rocks, Ka’u Desert, Hawaii, as well as works by Tom Uttech, Masami Teraoka, Neil Welliver, Sylvia Plimack Mangold, Robert Lobe, Allyn Bromley, and Satoru Abe.

-Many more works depict reptiles, deer, monkeys, and insects, including a surprise installation by Maui artist Michael Takemoto.
+Many more works depict reptiles, deer, monkeys, and insects, including the site-specific installation Transcendental Infestation by Maui artist Michael Takemoto.
 Flowers and plants round out the gallery, including a section of Thomas Woodruff’s Apple Canon, a painted bronze sculpture of a magnolia branch by David Bates, and the museum’s popular painting of peonies by Henri Fantin-Latour.